 In reality, there is no CISSP exam.
 It's just a test to see if you can "see" the concepts of security.

 Once you can see "The Matrix" after going over so many quizzes, no question on the exam can fool you.
 You will get 100% of the questions correct.

 Discipline and Dedication

-If you need constant motivation and encouragement, this exam is not for you.
+If you need constant motivation and encouragement, the CISSP exam is not for you.

 Motivation is for those who have not decided or don't know what they want.